Remaining Compliant Through COVID-19

 Document, Document, Document

-There have been several modifications to the original Emergency Declaration, since it was first implemented last March.
-Tim Thoelecke, Jr, founder of InOut Labs, in his capacity as a full service C/TPA, received many calls regarding the FMCSA’s stance.
-He says there remains much confusion with what the FMCSA’s leniency is with regards to carriers’ and owner operators’ random drug and alcohol testing requirements.
+The FMCSA made several modifications to the original Emergency Declaration since its implementation last March.
+Tim Thoelecke, Jr., founder of InOut Labs, serves as a full-service C/TPA.
+As a result, he received many calls regarding the FMCSA’s stance.
+He says there is still much confusion about the agency’s leniency toward carriers’ and owner-operators’ random drug and alcohol testing requirements.

-“The FMCSA strongly recommends that motor carriers and owner-operators do everything in their power to maintain the Department of Transportation’s (DOT) minimal random drug and alcohol testing requirements,” explains Thoelecke.
+“The FMCSA strongly recommends that motor carriers and owner-operators maintain the Department of Transportation’s (DOT) minimal random drug and alcohol testing requirements,” explains Thoelecke.

-The written notice also states that trucking companies unable to conduct random drug and alcohol testing at reasonable intervals throughout the year must record the specific reasons why these requirements could not be met.
-The FMCSA also provided leeway regarding the timing of certain pre-employment drug tests, including tests that could be triggered by furloughs.
+The written notice also states that trucking companies must record specific reasons if they fail to conduct random drug and alcohol testing at reasonable intervals.
+In addition, the FMCSA provided leeway regarding the timing of certain pre-employment drug tests, including those triggered by furloughs.

 You can read the agency’s complete statement here.